 Applying what you already know to get organized

-While not a professional organizer herself, C.J. had worked with a few in the past, and had read several books including most recently Marie Kondo’s best seller, The Life Changing Magic of Tidying Up.Along the way, she’s learned techniques and strategies for decluttering but it’s been her coaching and group facilitation experience that turned her casual question into a satisfying reality.
+While not a professional organizer herself, C.J. had worked with a few in the past, and had read several books about organizing and several of her clients are professional organizers.Along the way, she’s learned techniques and strategies for decluttering but it’s been her coaching and group facilitation experience that turned her casual question into a satisfying reality.

 When the group first met, C.J. posed three “focusing questions” to ensure each member had a real action-oriented purpose for being there.

 The focusing questions asked members to set and share a specific and attainable goal, explain why they had chosen that goal and set a deadline for completing the goal.
 Members who could not set a realistic deadline were asked to scale back their goals until they could.

 To keep it “manageable,” there are a total of 8 people in the group though other peer-lead groups around the country, according to MeetUp.com show as many as 600 members.

 During meetings, members of the group share their goals and even post before and after pics.
 Offline the group shares or exchanges resources such as where and how to get rid of things, especially useful during the current health restrictions when many charities are not accepting or limiting their donation services.

 I have three rules I ask my clients to agree to when I start an organizing or downsizing project with them.

 Rule #1: I only work with the owner of the decision when it comes to deciding what is kept vs. not kept (sold, donated, tossed).

 Rule #2: The owner of the decision cannot be overruled unless they explicitly delegate their decision to someone else.